Polishing the pearl.

 Women are more likely to orgasm during masturbation.

 Many of the health benefits related to masturbation are a result of the hormones that get released during and after orgasm.
 Women are more likely to orgasm while masturbating than during intercourse because they give themselves the stimulation they need and love.
 This means that they are also more likely to experience all the orgasm-associated benefits.

 Masturbation helps you have stronger orgasms…and stay harder longer.

-As explained in the Science of Orgasms, an orgasm is really just a series of super fast muscle contractions.
+An orgasm is really just a series of super-fast muscle contractions.
 By having more orgasms, including those during masturbation, you continue to strengthen those muscles.
 This, in turn, helps you have stronger muscles.
 If you have a penis, it also helps ward off erectile dysfunction.

 Masturbation helps you stay harder longer.

 Penis or not, masturbating is the perfect time to practice the Stop-Start technique (also known as Edging).
 To do this follow these 4 steps: